NickRucinski/actions-test/documentation/docs/testing/integration-testing.md

 #### Expected Result:
 The system accurately tracks user decisions and logs errors.
 Recurring mistakes are flagged for instructor review.

-### 7. Identifying Common Student Mistakes
-Objective: Ensure the system recognizes and logs frequent user mistakes.

-#### Test Steps:
-- Simulate multiple incorrect user responses to similar suggestions.
-- Verify that the system logs repeated mistakes.
-- Mock AI-generated suggestions adapting to common mistakes.
-- Validate that new suggestions are based on learning trends.

-#### Expected Result:
-The system adapts based on common errors.
-The AI model generates improved learning-based suggestions.

 ### 8. Generating Learning Reports for Administrators
 Objective: Ensure the system compiles user data into meaningful reports.